 What amenities are available to my support driver at the summit?

 The Sherman Adams building at the summit is open for the season.
 The Sherman Adams building, a modern summit building, houses The Sherman Adams Visitor Center, a cafeteria, restrooms, gift shops, and the Mount Washington Observatory and its museum.
+Please DO NOT 'hang out' or 'set up camp' in the Adams building.
+This is the State Park Building, if you 'set up camp', state park officials will ask you to leave.
+There are port-a-johns outside.

 What is at the summit for the racers?

 Portable toilets, water, commemorative fleece blankets, finisher medals, and first aid are available at the finish on the summit.
 You should be prepared with additional food, water/energy drinks and warm, dry clothing in your support driver's car.
+There will be 5 gallon bottles of water to refill water bottles.
+Cups and individual bottled water will NOT be available for environmental reasons.

 Will there be a ride share meeting place?

 We will have a ride share meeting spot near registration on Saturday morning.
-Support drivers are not guaranteed and finding you one is YOUR responsibility, not that of the Mount Washington Auto Road or Tin Mountain Conservation Center.
+Support drivers are NOT guaranteed and finding you one is YOUR responsibility, not that of the Mount Washington Auto Road or Tin Mountain Conservation Center.
 Please review the support driver information on our driver page.

 What about my dog?